Neha is a software professional with 13+ years of experience in the IT Industry. She enjoys writing technical tutorials.

 1. Open an Excel sheet.
 Assume this is what your initial set of data looks like.

-2. Go to the Page Layout tab and click on the arrow to open the Page Setup menu.
+3. Go to the Page Layout tab and click on the arrow to open the Page Setup menu.

-4. The Comments menu has three options.
+4. The Comments menu has three options (see photos below).

-If you select the None option from the comments menu, no comments will be printed when you print the page.
+- None: No comments will be printed when you print the page.

-If you select this option, then only comments shown on the sheet will be printed.
+- As displayed in the sheet: If you select this option, only comments shown on the sheet will be printed.
 To show a particular comment, right-click on the cell with comments and select the show/hide comments option.